kljensen/yale-class-chat/README.md

   - ~~I can make a user "administrator" for a course.~~
   - ~~I can create sections of a course.~~
   - ~~I can "freeze" a course, preventing write.~~
-  - I can "archive" a course, preventing both read and write.
+  - ~~I can "archive" a course, preventing both read and write.~~ *Note: read is only prevented for sections, not courses; this way, admins and owners can still read courses*
 - As an authenticated administrator for a course
   - ~~I can add users to a course~~
     - ~~I can set a user's role for a course: student, guest.~~
-    - I can toggle a user's activity: active, inactive
-      - This will govern read & write access to course data.
-This is mostly used for students who drop a course. ***fundamentally, this is covered by switching their user_role from "student" (which has write permissions) to "guest" (which only has read permissions); do we need a separate flag for this?***
   - ~~I can create a "topic" and specify the courses or sections to which this topic is assigned.
 (Topics assigned to a course but not a particular section